calumjs/promptflow-demo/README.md

 pf flow test --flow ./youtube-chat --interactive
 ```

-And ask it a question for it to answer by looking up a YouTube video, e.g. "What is Calum's latest video on SSWTV about?"
+Ask it a question for it to answer by looking up a YouTube video, e.g., "What is Calum's latest video on SSW TV about?"